NCSE Grand Canyon Raft Trip FAQ

 We all love and want to support science teachers, but unfortunately it is financially difficult for many teachers to ever experience an educational rafting trip in Grand Canyon.
 NCSE is doing something about this, and you can help.

-We would like to ask you to consider sponsoring a teacher’s trip with NCSE on the Grand Canyon, by adding a tax-deductible donation to your ticket; if every rafter donates $185, that would cover a teacher's costs.
+We would like to ask you to consider sponsoring a teacher’s trip with NCSE on the Grand Canyon, by adding a tax-deductible donation to your ticket; if every rafter donates a few hundred dollars, that would cover a teacher's costs.
 Helping a science teacher have a once-in-a-lifetime experience and enrich their teaching and the lives of their students, is something NCSE thinks is worthwhile, and we hope you will, too.

 What if I need to cancel?

-If you have to cancel before April 30, 2016, you will forfeit your $500.00 deposit.
-If we can replace you, we will return your $500.00 deposit.
-In the past, we have been able to replace people from the waiting list, but we cannot guarantee to be able to do so.
+Early Cancellations: If you cancel prior to April 30, 2017, you will forfeit your $500.00 deposit per seat.
+If NCSE is able to find a replacement(s) for the seat(s) you reserved, we will return your $500.00 deposit.
+In the past, we have been able to find replacements from the waiting list, but NCSE cannot guarantee a replacement will be found.

-If you have to cancel after April 30, 2016, you will forfeit a $1,000.00 deposit.
-As before, if we can replace you, we will refund your deposit.
+Late Cancellations: If you cancel on or after April 30, 2017, you will forfeit the entire cost of the trip fees.
+As a courtesy, NCSE will again try to replace your seats.
+If we find a replacement(s) you will be refunded your entire fees less $500.00.
 So far, so good: we’ve been able to refund everyone’s deposit in full in past years.

 Who is the outfitter?